 -

-If you want to add vegetables, add the peppers and carrots about 10 minutes before the rice finishes cooking, so they stay crunchy.
+If you wish to add vegetables, incorporate the peppers and carrots about 10 minutes before the end of cooking the rice, so that they remain crunchy.

 -